Rupert Street pocket park

 - Eat lunch or bring a takeaway coffee.

-The park elements most strongly supported by the community included:
+The park elements most strongly supported by the community were:

 - Shade,